akkoc16/akkoc16/README.md

 </a>

-I am a passionate DevOps engineer with 2 years of experience in microservice architecture.
-Created a knowledge of DevOps concepts, Agile methodologies, CI/CD pipeline, managing projects and system automation.
-I am always eager to learn new technologies, languages and frameworks.
+I'm a DevOps Engineer with 3 years of experience.
+I specialize in streamlining software development and deployment processes, and have a strong background in Linux systems administration and automation.
+I'm passionate about using technology to solve complex problems, and I'm always looking for ways to improve the reliability, scalability, and security of the systems I work on.
+I'm excited to be a part of the GitHub community and to learn from others in the field.
+Thanks for stopping by my profile!

 ### 📕 Latest Blog Posts: